almightynassar/almighty-rpg-manager/src/assets/md/campaign/people.md

 The Blood Fangs are a special forces group within the Hentergrey army.
 They are rumoured to include many Spectre specialists, and are sent deep into enemy territory to perform deniable operations.

-## S.R.D (Spectral Research Division)
+## S.R.D (Special Research Division)

-The S.R.D. are a special quasi-military group of the Hentergrey Empire, who have been tasked with researching Spectral abilities throughout Terrea.
+The S.R.D. are a special quasi-military group of the Hentergrey Empire, who have been tasked with researching curious items and abilities throughout Terrea.

 ---